shellgei/rusty_bash/README.md

     🍣 echo $(( -9223372036854775807 * -1 ))
     9223372036854775807
     ```
-* Bash includes spaces to each token and displays them in error messages.
+* Bash adds spaces to each token and displays them in error messages.
 These spaces are elliminated in our shell.
     ```bash
     ### Bash ###
     $ (( 1++     ))